isaacnmm/pestpolicy-hugo2XX/content/posts/navigating-rainy-season-in-seattle-protect-your-home-from-seasonal-pests/index.md

 **Maintain Your Yard**: Remove debris like leaf piles and fallen branches.

-Trim shrubs, trees, and grass to keep them away from your home's exterior, reducing potential habitats for pests - [well-maintained yard](https://pestpolicy.com/best-flea-spray-for-yard/). **Address Moisture Issues**: Fix plumbing and roof leaks promptly.
+Trim shrubs, trees, and grass to keep them away from your home's exterior, reducing potential habitats for pests - [well-maintained yard](https://pestpolicy.com/best-flea-spray-for-yard/).**Address Moisture Issues**: Fix plumbing and roof leaks promptly.
 Ensure proper drainage around your home, keeping gutters and downspouts clear to prevent water pooling. **Store Food Properly**: Use airtight containers for food storage.

-Regularly clean kitchen areas, wipe down counters, and take out the trash to avoid attracting pests. **Use Pest Control Solutions**: Set up baits and traps for pests like rodents, [spiders](https://pestpolicy.com/how-to-get-rid-of-spiders/), and ants.
+Regularly clean kitchen areas, wipe down counters, and take out the trash to avoid attracting pests. **Use Pest Control Solutions**: Set up baits and traps for pests like rodents, [spiders](https://pestpolicy.com/how-to-get-rid-of-spiders/),and ants.
 Consider hiring professional pest control services for regular inspections and treatments.

 **Keep Firewood and Mulch Away**: Store firewood at least 20 feet from your home and elevate it off the ground.